zmineroff/biolab-activity-ph-protonation-graph/README.md

 git submodule update --init conf/
 ```

-Create a new repository on GitHub.
+Open a browser, go to GitHub, and create a new repository for the activity (naming convention is biolab-activity-something).

 Add your new repo as the origin of your local repo and push everything there: